Lay3rLabs/wavs-safe/README.md

 Test run the component locally to validate the business logic works (no onchain interactions).
 Be sure to run `make wasi-build` if you make changes.

 Note: the `SERVICE_CONFIG` json is used for setting environment variables and the kv store.
 The `kv` array is a list of key value pairs, "config_uri" is a URI that contains the agent config (the IPFS URI included below corresponds to `agent-config.example.json`).
 To use a different model, or change the agent configuration, you'll need to upload a new JSON somewhere (or modify the default context in `dao-agent/src/context.rs`).
+Omitting `config_uri` will use `DaoContext` defaults defined in `context.rs`.

 ```bash
 COMPONENT_FILENAME="dao_agent.wasm" PROMPT='We should donate 1 ETH to 0xDf3679681B87fAE75CE185e4f01d98b64Ddb64a3.'
 SERVICE_CONFIG='{"fuel_limit":100000000,"max_gas":5000000,"host_envs":["WAVS_ENV_OPENAI_API_KEY", "WAVS_ENV_OPENAI_API_URL", "WAVS_ENV_IPFS_GATEWAY_URL"],"kv":[["config_uri", "ipfs://bafkreiaqticxepygpav5h52kcqtid3ls2mm55i2so7edxmrdbn3z3rnyny"]],"workflow_id":"default","component_id":"default"}' make wasi-exec